ClickHouse/ClickHouse/README.md

 ## Upcoming Events

-Keep an eye out for upcoming meetups and eventsaround the world.
+Keep an eye out for upcoming meetups and events around the world.
 Somewhere else you want us to be?
 Please feel free to reach out to tyler `<at>` clickhouse `<dot>` com.
 You can also peruse [ClickHouse Events](https://clickhouse.com/company/news-events) for a list of all upcoming trainings, meetups, speaking engagements, etc.

 * [ClickHouse Meetup in Bellevue](https://www.meetup.com/clickhouse-seattle-user-group/events/298650371/) - Mar 11
 * [ClickHouse Meetup at Ramp's Offices in NYC](https://www.meetup.com/clickhouse-new-york-user-group/events/298640542/) - Mar 19